CrazyRedMachine/NostalgiaIO/README.md

 You also need to have one KFCA and one ICCC node on a second acio device on COM2 (you can either use another RS232 to USB adapter for your original hardware, or you might use [ACreal_IO](https://github.com/CrazyRedMachine/ACreal_IO) to simulate them with an arduino MEGA)

+### HID Lights

+All panel lights can be controlled with HID messages.
+Lightmodes and palette can be setup with HID messages as well.
+The HID lights are accessible in MIDI and Multitouch mode but cannot be accessed while in native mode.

 ### MIDI mode (plug the device while MODE is off)

-In this mode the panel is a 31 button, 31 RGB HID light gamepad.
-It allows use with tools or other games.
+In this mode the panel is a MIDI keyboard (with only white keys).

 ### Multitouch mode (set MODE button to on after booting in MIDI mode)